 Jump to:

-In my place, we have two pets, Coffee a golden retriever, and Luchi, a Pug.
-We purchase chicken in bulk for them as we do not give store-bought food to them.
-Both of them are at all fond of chicken liver.
-I mostly separate the liver and use it to make either pate or a basic liver curry.
+At my home, we have two pets: Coffee, a Golden Retriever, and Luchi, a Pug.
+We buy chicken in large quantities for them since we don't feed them store-bought food.
+Both dogs absolutely love chicken liver.
+Sometimes, I set aside the liver and use it to prepare either a pate or a simple liver curry.

-As I already mentioned liver pate is a classic dish, I do not play around with the ingredients.
-I prefer to make it following the authentic recipe of Chicken Liver Pâté.
-You have to cook the liver with shallot, a few herbs along with butter, and after making the paste you need to store it in the refrigerator.
-You can serve it both cold and hot.
-I prefer cold pate along with freshly baked bread.
-In case shallot is not available use normal onion.
-I mostly do that.
+As I mentioned, liver pate is a classic dish, so I don't change the ingredients much.
+I like to make it using the traditional recipe for Chicken Liver Pâté.
+You need to cook the liver with shallots, some herbs, and butter.
+After making it into a paste, you should keep it in the refrigerator.
+You can enjoy it either cold or hot.
+I prefer cold pate with fresh bread.
+If you don't have shallots, you can use regular onions instead, which is what I often do.

-They call it Pate de fois de vollaille in French.
-If you have some good wine at home, do try a glass of wine along with a few crackers and the pate.
+In French, it's called Pate de fois de vollaille.
+If you have some nice wine at home, try a glass with a few crackers and the pate.

 Chicken Liver Pâté Recipe